sersoft-gmbh/swift-coverage-action/README.md

 If `true`, the action fails if no coverage files were found (output is still set to an empty array).<br/>
 Default: `'false'`

-### `ignore-filename-regex`

-A regular expression that is used to filter coverage files by their filenames.

 ## Outputs